 Another difference between a secured and an unsecured business overdraft is the interest rate.

-With a secured version, the bank secures the loan with collateral.
+With a secured business overdraft, the bank secures the loan with collateral.
 The reduced risk means that the interest rate on secured overdrafts is lower.
 The interest rate on an unsecured overdraft is usually 1.5 times higher than for the unsecured overdraft.
 For example, if the interest rate for a secured business overdraft is 8 per cent per year, the rate for the unsecured overdraft will be around 12 per cent.
 There is also a service fee based on the full amount of the overdraft.
-For example, one lender charges 1.75 per cent per year on the full limit amount in addition to the interest on the amount that has been drawn from the business overdraft. .
+For example, one lender charges 1.75 per cent per year on the full limit amount in addition to the interest on the amount that has been drawn from the business overdraft.